+Pat has been cited as a leading individual in the legal directories, Chambers and Legal 500 for more than 10 years.
 Pat was a member of the Aston Business School Undergraduate Programme Advisory Board for 8 years, sitting on its Quality and Standard's Committee Review Panel and participating in the School's mentoring scheme.

 Pat has had a lifelong interest in dance, having started ballet at the age of 5 and continuing to attend a recreational ballet class twice a week.
 She is also a qualified Franklin Method Educator (Level 1) a novice fencer and reluctant but regular runner.

-Chris White was elected as Warwick and Leamington's new MP at the 2010 General Election.
+Chris White was elected as Warwick and Leamington's MP at the 2010 General Election.
 Before this he worked locally in Public Relations, having previously worked at Longbridge with MG Rover.
 He plays an active role in the local constituency community.
 As well as being on the board for Motionhouse he also serves as a governor for Myton School and as trustee for the Warwickshire Association of Youth Clubs and the Webb Trust.